 Airfare, Transportation, & Communication

 We have a few thoughts on airfare in our post about what a Tokyo Disney Resort vacation would cost.
 This will be one of the most expensive portions of your trip if you live outside of Japan.
 Having said that, airfare from the United States to Japan has steadily decreased in price over the last few years.
 If you live on the west coast, I’ve seen airfare under $500 out of Los Angeles, San Francisco, and Vacouver BC.
 Other west coast cities, including Seattle and Portland, have airfare below $700 round trip commonly.
-Throughout America, costs shouldn’t rise above $1,000 RT and will be much less than that if you are close to a major hub like Chicago or New York.
+Throughout America, costs shouldn’t rise much above $1,000 RT and could be less than that if you are close to a major hub like Chicago or New York.

-If flying into Tokyo there are two options – Narita (NRT) and Haneda (HND).
+If flying into Tokyo, there are two options – Narita (NRT) and Haneda (HND).
 Narita is the bigger of the two airports and may be the cheaper option.
 Haneda is closer to Tokyo Disney Resort and has been gaining popularity over the last few years.
 If you are going straight from the airport to TDR then Haneda may be the better choice but only if it won’t cost you much more than Narita.
 Traveling from the airport to the resort takes roughly the same amount of time if taking a bus, although it is more expensive if coming from Narita.

 If Kyoto, Osaka or other cities in that region are where you’re starting your itinerary then check out flights into Osaka International (KIX).
 While likely not cheaper than one of the Tokyo airports, it might save you some money in travel costs in getting from Tokyo to one of those cities.